salmonumbrella/gogcli/docs/spec.md

 - People:
   - `profile` (OIDC)

-## Output formats (planned)
+## Output formats

-Default: machine-friendly tabular output using stdlib `text/tabwriter`.
+Default: human-friendly tables (stdlib `text/tabwriter`).

-- Keep stdout stable and parseable:
+- Parseable stdout:
-  - `--output=text`: plain text, typically tab-separated for list/search style commands
+  - `--json`: JSON objects/arrays suitable for scripting
-  - `--output=json`: JSON objects/arrays suitable for scripting
+  - `--plain`: stable TSV (tabs preserved; no alignment; no colors)
 - Human-facing hints/progress are written to stderr so stdout can be safely captured.
-- Colors are only used for human-facing output and are disabled automatically for `--output=json`.
+- Colors are only used for human-facing output and are disabled automatically for `--json` and `--plain`.

 We avoid heavy table deps unless we decide we need them.